Sunscreen-tech/mdbook-check-code/README.md

 ### Write your documentation

-Use standard markdown with C code blocks:
+Use standard markdown with C code blocks.
+The preprocessor automatically includes `#include <parasol.h>` as a preamble for all code blocks, so you don't need to add it yourself (though it's harmless if you do):

 ````markdown
 # My FHE Program